 The saying "don't compare your behind the scenes to everyone else's highlight reel" speaks true and must be remembered by athletes and coaches alike.

-Focus on improving yourself, believing in yourself, and taking each day as it comes, putting one foot in front of the other until you’re at your targeted destination.
+Focus on improving yourself, and doing things that you don't like doing, and take each day as it comes, putting one foot in front of the other until you're at your targeted destination.
 Do the work daily and focus on the process.

 Many athletes have moments or days when they are highly motivated - when they decide to commit to seeing a dream come true.
 Other days, fear takes hold, and self-doubt and fear of failure take over.

 Champions overcome these emotions and thoughts.